 We have seen Nokia’s market share crumble in India because of their inability to offer credible smartphones on the likes of Samsung or local players like Micromax, Karbonn and Lava.
 Today, the cheapest android powered smart phone, Lava 356, retails for $70 and there is a huge market for used smartphones that are great for the upgrader.

 I believe that all of this points to the fact that the market is changing very rapidly and there will be a huge need for content and applications targeted at these mobile consumers.

 What can the rest of the world learn from India when it comes to digital?

 From the Tata Nano to the $100 Akash tablet, across sectors India is teeming with examples of local frugal innovation.

-India has moved directly into the mobile computing space and has innovated with pre-paid phone & data offerings that are bringing more & more people onto the digital platform.
+India has moved directly into the mobile computing space and has innovated with pre-paid phone and data offerings that are bringing more and more people onto the digital platform.
 We are at the tipping point of mobile payment adoptions that will bring banking to the unbanked.

 India can offer examples of social inclusion using models that bridge the real world to the digital world.
 A couple of examples:

 Jharkhand Mobile Vaani is a citizen radio-over-phone platform currently receiving participation from nearly all districts in Jharkhand (a state of India).
 News contributed by citizens allowed for dispatch of emergency medical aid, led to the arrest of corrupt local officials, and many other outcomes.